3dct/open_iA-superbuild/README.md

   - On Fedora (36), the command required to install the required packages is:
     ```
     $ sudo dnf install automake boost-devel clang cmake \
-      cmake-gui libomp-devel libtool libxkbcommon-devel \
+      cmake-gui git libomp-devel libtool libxkbcommon-devel \
       make ninja-build mesa-libGL-devel ocl-icd-devel \
       opencl-headers qt6-qtbase-devel qt6-qtcharts-devel \
       qt6-qtsvg-devel qt6-qttools-devel
     ```
     (installing both ninja and make build tools, and the clang compiler, in this example)

-  - If you require any CUDA-dependant module (the Astra Reconstruction and the AI module currently), please refer to guides for how to install CUDA on your distribution.
+  - If you require any CUDA-dependant module (currently only the AstraReconstruction module), please refer to guides for how to install CUDA on your distribution.
 Also, make sure that the CUDA version that you install fits to other required libraries; see [the onnx CUDA execution provider compatibility list](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html), as well as the notes on boost and CUDA in the [Troubleshooting section](#Troubleshooting) below.